NilsHellwig/ABSA-annotation-tool/README.md

 - **Per-example data** - Maintains a list of timing entries for each text example, supporting multiple annotation attempts
 - **JSON storage** - Timing data saved as `[{"duration": <seconds>, "change": true/false}, ...]` per example
 - **Privacy-focused** - Timing collection is disabled by default and must be explicitly enabled

+## 🤖 AI-Powered Predictions with Ollama

+The tool includes optional AI assistance for automated annotation suggestions using Large Language Models (LLMs).
+All processing happens locally on your machine via the Ollama API, ensuring data privacy.
+You can enable this feature with the `--enable-preprediction` CLI flag.
+The only prerequisite is having [Ollama](https://ollama.com/) installed and a compatible model (e.g., Gemma 3:4B) downloaded.

+### How It Works
+3. **UI Integration** - Click the ✨ AI button next to "Text to annotate" to get suggestions
+1. **Few-Shot Learning** - The AI analyzes existing annotations in your dataset

 ---